Bacon Jam

 How to Make Homemade Bacon Jam

-2. Saute – Add onion to the pan and saute until soft.
+2. Saute the Onion – Add chopped onions to the pan and cook until soft and translucent.

-3. Simmer – Add brown sugar, balsamic vinegar, and water.
-Reduce heat and simmer until sugar and vinegar reduce to a light syrupy texture.
-Chop bacon into small pieces and add to the mixture.
-Stir well to combine.
+3. Simmer – Mix in the brown sugar, balsamic vinegar, and water.
+Let everything simmer until it reaches a syrupy consistency.
+Chop the bacon into small pieces and stir it back into the mix.

 This savory spread can be used to liven up just about anything!
 Try some of our favorite things to add bacon jam to!